-Steering Your boat uses a hydraulic steering system.
-This system is preferable over a mechanical steering system because it provides better response for large boats.
-The boat's helm is connected to the rudders through a hydraulic pump, a network of hydraulic lines, an oil reservoir, a hydraulic cylinder, and a tiller tie rod.
-When the helm is turned, oil pumps through the hydraulic line, which activates the hydraulic cylinder.
-The cylinder is connected to the tiller tie rod.
-Extending and retracting the cylinder moves the rudders, enabling you to steer the boat.
-With hydraulic steering, the effort needed to turn the helm remains the same regardless of the boat's speed.
-For the hydraulic steering system to operate properly, it must have an adequate supply of hydraulic fluid and sufficient pressure within the hydraulic pump and lines.
-Refer to the OEM information for details on operating and maintaining the steering system.
-Preparing for Cruising g Follow the steps below to safely fuel your boat and operate its engines.
-Fueling Make sure that your boat is securely moored.
-Close all portlights, windows, hatches, and doors.
-Turn "OFF" all devices that could create a spark, including fans, motors, the galley range, and the generator.
-Extinguish all open flames and smoking material, such as cigarettes, on the boat and in the area around the fuel dock.
-5. Turn all battery master disconnect switches to the "OFF" position.6.
+- 1. Make sure that your boat is securely moored. - 2.
+Close all portlights, windows, hatches, and doors. - 3.
+Turn "OFF" all devices that could create a spark, including fans, motors, the galley range and oven, and the generator. - 4.
+Extinguish all open flames and smoking material, such as cigarettes, on the boat and in the area around the fuel dock. - 5.
+Turn all battery master disconnect switches to the "OFF" position. - 6.
 Have all guests and passengers leave the boat.
-Only the fuel handlers should be in the area.
-7. Estimate the amount of fuel you wish to take on.
-8. Select the fuel tank you wish to fuel first.
-Remove the appropriate fuel fill deck plate (GAS or DIESEL) using the cap removal tool supplied with your boat.
-The deck plates are located on top of the weatherboards on either side of the cockpit.
-Refer to Section 9 - Deck Plates for the exact locations of these plates.
-While fueling, keep the fuel hose nozzle in constant contact with the metal fuel fill fitting.
-This is a safeguard against static electricity that could ignite any fuel vapor and cause an explosion.
+Only the fuel handlers should be in the area. - 7.
+Estimate the amount of fuel you wish to take on. - 8.
+Select the fuel tank you wish to fuel first. - 9.
+Remove the appropriate FUEL fill deck plate using the cap removal tool supplied with your boat.
+The deck plates are located on top of the weatherboards on either side deck.
+Refer to Section 9 Deck Plates for the exact locations of these plates. - 10.
+Your boat's fuel tanks are designed to take on fuel at a maximum rate of 9 gallons per minute (GPM) when the tank is between 25% and 75% full.
+During this time the pressure inside the tank must not exceed 4 psi.
+Be aware that many marine fuel pumps can deliver fuel at rates up to 35 GPM.
+This high fueling rate should never be used with your boat as it could damage your fuel system.